yuminoung/EZPark/README.md

 ## To upload changes
 ```
+git add your_file_name
+//OR
-git add your_file_name or git add .
+git add .

 git commit -m 'your message'
 git push
 ```

+## To delete files
+If you want to delete a file, talk to the group

+## Enjoy learning :)